 If you’re in good standing with your neighbor who happens to collect what he considers antiques and others consider rusted automobiles, you may want to suggest a weekend barbeque that incorporates a little sprucing up.
 After all, “You never get a second chance to make a good first impression.” — Will Rogers.

 If you’re feeling a headache coming on, don’t hesitate to reach out for help.
 We, at Land Home Buyer, have been in the business of selling and buying manufactured homes for years.
-In fact, we may just be the buyer you are looking for.
+In fact, we may just be the buyer you’re looking for.
 So, set aside cleaning up your neighbor’s yard for a day and give us a call at 1-866-652-5263.
-We purchase property in as-is condition and you don’t have to pay any commissions or fees.
+We purchase manufactured homes in as-is condition and you don’t have to pay any commissions or fees.